signatur3-git/prompt-gen-marketplace/README.md

 The marketplace implements **OAuth 2.0 Authorization Code flow with PKCE** for secure third-party application integration.

 > **Note:** The marketplace has its own frontend that works perfectly.
-This OAuth integration is for **external applications** (like https://signatur3-git.github.io/prompt-gen-web) that want to integrate with the marketplace.
+This OAuth integration is for **external applications** (web apps, desktop apps, etc.) that want to integrate with the marketplace.

 #### OAuth Client Configuration

-The marketplace is pre-seeded with an OAuth client for the external web app:
+The marketplace is pre-seeded with OAuth clients for external applications:

+##### Web App Client

 - **Client ID:** `prompt-gen-web`
 - **Client Name:** `Prompt Gen Web`